British players who have moved to the Bundesliga

 Ryan Kent, 22 (Freiburg, 2017)

-After signing a new contract with Liverpool, Kent was loaned out to Freiburg but made just six appearances, with his only start against Bayern Munich at the Allianz Arena.
-The loan deal was cut short and he returned home to join Bristol City.
+After signing a new contract with Liverpool, Kent was loaned out to Freiburg but made just six appearances, although his only start came against Bayern Munich at the Allianz Arena.
+Loan deal was cut short and he returned home to join Bristol City.
 Had a successful loan spell at Rangers last season.

 Get the best features, fun and footballing frolics straight to your inbox every week.